Accepting New Clients **Call now for your free 15 minute phone consultation**

 DPPC interns are expected to act in a professional and ethical manner at all times.

-Interns are able to shadow providers in their individual, group, or family sessions (with client consent).
+Interns are able to shadow therapists and counselors in their individual, group, or family sessions (with client consent).
 Some providers, after some time and training, may allow you to provide co-therapy with them.

-Interns, once approved to do so, are able to see their own clients*.
+Interns, once approved to do so, are able to begin counseling their own clients*.
 A space for therapy and case-consultation is provided.

 DPPC interns are expected to help with some administrative and office-related tasks.